 If rates decrease, you’re in luck.
 On the downside, if mortgage rates increase and you just barely qualify for a mortgage, it might make it a little more difficult to get the home you plan on buying.

 One of the key benefits of getting a mortgage pre-approval is that you’ll lock in today’s best rates.
 We’ll take a look at what happens if mortgage rates change in two scenarios and what happens in each case.

 Scenario #1: Buying a home without a pre-approval

-Although it’s difficult to determine when rates will change, some economists predict an increase in 2017.
+Although it’s difficult to determine if mortgage rates will change, some predict rates will continue to move higher.
 Since getting a mortgage pre-approval is a free and easy process, you don’t have anything to lose when locking in your rate.
 If rates decline, you won’t be stuck with the pre-approved rate.